Grzegorz96/millionaire-app-backend/README.md

 API_SECRET_KEY = uuid.uuid4().hex
 ```

-`EMAIL_SENDER`=Email from which messages will be sent to users
+`EMAIL_SENDER`=The email that will send messages to users.

-`EMAIL_SENDER_PASSWORD`=Generated password for the given e-mail, in gmail u have to turn on 2 step verification to can generate 16 characters password for your applications
+`EMAIL_SENDER_PASSWORD`=Generated password for the given e-mail, in gmail u have to turn on 2 step verification to can generate 16 characters password for your applications.

 ##### Tables for database:
 - users